DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT.

-This ball-shaped white tea is wrapped in a piece of white cotton paper.
 When ripping off the wrapping paper, you will get a sweet orange aroma.
 The orange peel ball has been split into two parts with a circular incision.
-The upper part is the "lid” and the lower part is the "body", acting as a container, stuffed with dry white tea leaves.
-Tea leaves are highly absorbent and can adopt an odor from anything they come in contact with.
-So, by putting dried leaves inside the peel of a tangerine, we can create a new flavor of tea that is slightly sweet and has a tasty orange aroma.
+The upper part is the "lid", and the lower part is the "body", acting as a container stuffed with dry-aged Fuding White Tea leaves.
+Tea leaves are highly absorbent and can adopt a fragrance of anything they come in contact with.
+Putting dried leaves inside the peel of a tangerine created a new flavor of tea that is slightly sweet and has an orange aroma.

 200℉ / 95℃

 6g + 1g per 120ml 25sec + 10sec for each subsequent infusion